 - See how to take the steps to implement Adaptive BC in your own organization.

-- Think through some typical challenges and opportunities that may arise as you implement an Adaptive BC approach.
+- Think through some of the most important challenges and opportunities that may arise as you implement an Adaptive BC approach.

 2017, 186 pages, Print Softcover ($39.99), PDF eBook, ePub, or Kindle.